Cycling against Hip PAIN (CHAIN)

 Sit-to-stand test is used to assess lower-extremity strength and balance.
 The score consists of time taken to stand up and sit down five times as quickly as possible.

 The timed up and go test (TUG) assesses a person’s mobility.
-It comprises rising form a chair, waking 3m, turning, returning to a chair and sitting down again.
+It comprises rising from a chair, walking 3m, turning, returning to a chair and sitting down again.

 Pain at rest and pain on weight-bearing (WB) are measured on a visual analogue scale.
 The scale is 0-10, with 10 being the worst pain imaginable.